Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEngineScript-c.rst

 The following `Greasemonkey <https://doc.qt.io/qt-6/https://wiki.greasespot.net/Metadata_Block>`_ attributes are supported since Qt 5.8: ``@exclude``, ``@include``, ``@name``, ``@match``, and ``@run-at``.

-Use :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage.scripts` and :sip:ref:`~PyQt6.QtWebEngineCore.QWebEngineProfile.scripts` to access the collection of scripts associated with a single page or a number of pages sharing the same profile.
+Use QWebEnginePage::scripts() and QWebEngineProfile::scripts() to access the collection of scripts associated with a single page or a number of pages sharing the same profile.

 .. seealso:: `Script Injection <https://doc.qt.io/qt-6/qtwebengine-overview.html#script-injection>`_.